 Though questionnaires are inexpensive, quick, and easy to analyze, sometimes the questionnaire can have more problems than benefits.

-1. For example- The researcher may never know if the respondent understood the question, unlike interviews where the researcher know.
+1. For example- The researcher may never know if the respondent understood the question, unlike in interviews where the researcher knows.

-2. In Questionnaire, questions are so specific that the information gained can be very minimal.
+2. In the Questionnaire, questions are so specific that the information gained can be very minimal.

-3. Questionnaires produces very low respondents, whether they are mail or online questionnaires because the respondent may not find it interesting.
+3. Questionnaires produce very low respondents, whether they are mail or online questionnaires because the respondent may not find it interesting.

-5. The questionnaires has be collected based in sound sampling technique to get the better result.
+5. The questionnaires has be collected based on a sound sampling technique to get a better result.
 It has to be non-repetitive.

-We hope you all understood Questionnaire for Paper-1 for UGC NET Exam 2021.
+We hope you all understood the Questionnaire for Paper-1 for UGC NET Exam 2022.